How leave works in foundU

 Within the work pattern configuration of the primary position of permanent employees, there is an option to consider rostered shifts before the work pattern when calculating leave.

-SCENARIO A
+SCENARIO A - Award Settings

 We'll use the following example to look at how the above elements will work for penalty rate leave.